oddbird/oddleventy/content/work/timedesigner.md

   data=overlapexperience,
   caption='CSS Grid allows us to backfill available
     space of items regardless of document ordering.
-    This can lead to accessiblity issues if not applied with care.'
+    This can lead to accessibility issues if not applied with care.'
 ) }}

 ### Drag-and-Drop Schedule Interface with CSS Grid

-We combined drag-and-drop interface with CSS grid.
-Anytime you drag an 'experience,' the software updates CSS variables which makes the grid move around responsively.
+We combined a drag-and-drop interface with CSS grid.
+Anytime you drag an experience, the software updates CSS variables which makes the grid move around responsively.